 #4 Never give up on love.
 My father and mother were married for over 55 years and he nursed her until her transition* in 2007.
 Once Mom passed, Dad was devastated for over six months.
 Then a few months later, he had dinner with an old family friend (a widow he had known for years) and instantly fell in love.
 In fact, he was so smitten with Carolyn that it was almost embarrassing to watch!
 Dad and Carolyn moved in together and stayed that way until he passed on a couple of years later.
 Dad and Carolyn proved to me that even when you think that life has nothing more to give—love can surprise you.
 Even better, love can delight you beyond you’re wildest expectations if you just give it a chance.

 #5 We all have more control over our life, and our death, than we realize.
 Because my father nursed my mother for several years and saw how hard that steady decline was on her and everyone around, my father vowed to do it differently.
-He even asked for our support and suggestions, but none of us were interested in the conversation.
+He even asked for our support and suggestions should he want to depart earlier than called, but none of us were interested in the conversation.
 I think that’s when he realized that if he wanted to do it differently, he was going to have to make some decisions—and that’s exactly what he did.
 Of course, knowing that he had a terminal illness worked into the plan because once his decline started he willingly entered hospice and got his affairs in order.
 He also made a strong effort to stay away from pain or mind-altering drugs.
 Within a couple of weeks of being fairly mobile and active, he was gone.
 I have no doubt in my mind it was exactly as he intended—and that is a lesson I expect to remember up until it is time for me to decide for myself.

 Of course, I also learned several things not to do from my father.
 (Didn’t we all?)
 But even then he was teaching me the best he knew how.
 I think there comes a time in each person’s life when we stop hoping or wishing our parents were something other than they are (or in my case “were”)—and start appreciating them for doing the very best they knew how at the time.
 More than anything, I am reminded of how very short and precious our time is with those we love—and urge us all to make the most of every single day we have left.